 Documents You Will Get in the Emergency Room

 You will likely be given several documents and forms, including discharge papers that detail your visit.
 This will provide information about your injuries and treatment.
 It will also explain when you need to follow up and with whom.

 You may also get a written prescription for steroids or pain medication.
 You will need to take this to the pharmacy, but before you do that, take a picture of it or make a copy.
-You should keep copies of everything the ER gives you.
+Keep copies of everything the ER gives you.

 Keep track of the bills you get as well.
-If you pay anything out of pocket for prescriptions or over the counter treatment, make sure you keep receipts.
+Make sure you keep receipts if you pay anything out of pocket, such as prescriptions or over-the-counter treatment.
 You may be able to recover compensation for all your various expenses.

 Call KNR for Help After a Car Accident

 If you’ve been hurt in a car accident, go to a nearby emergency room immediately.
 Medical treatment is essential, and taking your injuries seriously is often the difference in recovering compensation.
 Then, as soon as you’re able, call Kisling, Nestico & Redick at 1-800-HURT-NOW for a free consultation about your insurance claim.

 Our offices are conveniently located throughout Ohio, including Cincinnati, Columbus, and Cleveland.
 As one of the largest personal injury firms in the state, we have the experience and history of success to ensure your rights are respected.
 We don’t earn a fee unless you recover compensation.